yutanicorp/powermolelib/README.rst

 .. image:: ../img/illustration_how_it_works_2.png

-The Instructor in conjuction with the Agent provides two modes:
+The Instructor in conjunction with the Agent provides two modes:

 * TOR mode
 * FOR(warding) mode